 The Financial Aid Counselor, under the direction of the Director of Financial Aid, is responsible for interpreting federal, state, and institutional financial assistance rules, policies and procedures.
 The counselor will conduct a wide range of activities necessary for insuring that students meet all eligibility requirements for awarding all federal, state, and institutional aid.
-The counselor will also be directly responsible for managing the Federal Work Study Program.
+The counselor will also be directly responsible for managing state grants and scholarships.

 Essential Duties & Responsibilities

 - Review eligibility of student aid applicants and conduct application verification